zolantris/ValheimMods/src/ValheimRAFT/docs/ValheimRAFT_AutoDoc.md

 ## Vehicle Physics

-### removeCameraCollisionWithObjectsOnBoat
+### EXPERIMENTAL removeCameraCollisionWithObjectsOnBoat
 - Description: EXPERIMENTAL removes all collision of camera for objects on boat.
 Should significantly lower jitter when camera smashes into objects on boat it will force camera through it instead of pushing rapidly forward with vehicle force too.
+This will cause objects to pop in and out of view.
-- Default Value: True
+- Default Value: False

 ### waterDeltaForceMultiplier
 - Description: Water delta force multiplier